dandi/dandi-archive/doc/design/zarr-support-3.md

 ## Storage implementation
 A zarr archive with a `zarr_id` `c1223302-aff4-44aa-bd4b-952aed997c78` is stored in the public S3 bucket: `dandiarchive/zarr/c1223302-aff4-44aa-bd4b-952aed997c78/...`

-Paths for zarr files should never use a `/` prefix.
+Paths for zarr files, or any assets in the archive, should never use a `/` prefix.
 `foo/bar.txt` is correct, `/foo/bar.txt` is not.

 If a client uploaded a file `1/2/3/foo.bar`, it would be stored at `dandiarchive/zarr/c1223302-aff4-44aa-bd4b-952aed997c78/1/2/3/foo.bar`.